ptv-0/klon/README.md

 **2025-07-02**

+Another big update — thanks to /u/_Meltz on Reddit for the feedback and suggestions!

 * New display settings for detail and video views (UI Settings > Theme Configuration):
   * Video preview options: Choose to show a screenshot, marquee, or thumbnail as your video's snapshot.
   * Gamelist options: Configure your gamelists to display a description, a marquee, or nothing below the main image.